 In the last couple of years, Budapest has become one of the most popular European travel destinations.
 Almost every week, the city is featured in articles by The Guardian, Huffington Post, the Daily Telegraph, Lonely Planet or Condé Nast Traveller, just to mention a few.
 In these articles, you can usually read about the thermal baths and the ruin pubs, but did you know that Budapest is also a very popular city for destination weddings?
-We asked Dóra Helmeczi, founder of Budapest Wedding, about this exciting face of Budapest.
+We asked Dóra Helmeczi, one of the most successful wedding planners in Budapest about this exciting face of Budapest.

 Tell us a little bit about yourself.
 When and how did you come up with the idea of starting Budapest Wedding?